 GP 2-4 Unit

 The GP 2-4 unit is used for income properties that have 2 to 4 units.
-It is similar to the 1025 form.
+It is used in place of the 1025 form.

-The major appraisal forms are pretty much summed up above, but there are some additional forms that serve other purposes.
+The major appraisal forms are summed up above, but there are some additional forms that serve other purposes.

-The 1004D is utilized when a client wants the appraiser to either a) verify that the value has not changed since the effective date of the appraisal, or b) go back and reinspect the property to verify that something has been repaired or replaced.
+The 1004D is utilized when a client wants the appraiser to either a) verify that the value has not changed since the effective date of the prior appraisal or b) go back and reinspect the property to verify that something has been repaired or replaced.